microsoft/dotnet/releases/net471/dotnet471-changes.md

 * Fixed a crash occurring when removing the SelectedItem from a collection with a custom implementation of INotifyCollectionChanged that does not report the position of the removed item.
 [424259, PresentationFramework.dll, Bug]
 * Fixed a crash in PenIMC.
 [424827, PenIMC.dll , Bug]
 * Applications written in WPF and running on touch/stylus enabled devices leak a handle on shutdown of a Dispatcher thread.
 This change appropriately cleans up the handle and fixes the leak.
 [434938, PenIMC.dll , Bug]
 * PackageDigitalSignatureManager.DefaultHashAlgorithm is now SHA256 for applications running on .NET 4.7.1 and targeting .NET 4.6.2 and above.
 This impacts the default message digest algorithm and signature method for XPS document signing (XpsDocument.SignDigitally) and Package signing (PackageDigitalSignatureManager.Sign).
-Developers running on .NET 4.7.1 targeting .NET 4.6.2 and above who require SHA1 defaults may enable a compatibility AppContext flag by adding: ""Switch.MS.Internal.UseSha1AsDefaultHashAlgorithmForDigitalSignatures=true"" to their AppConfig's AppContextSwitchOverrides.
+Developers running on .NET 4.7.1 targeting .NET 4.6.2 and above who require SHA1 defaults may enable a compatibility AppContext flag by adding: `Switch.MS.Internal.UseSha1AsDefaultHashAlgorithmForDigitalSignatures=true` to their AppConfig's AppContextSwitchOverrides.
 This also allows developers running on .NET 4.7.1 and targeting .NET 4.6.1 and below to enable the new default setting by setting this to false.
 [436861, WindowsBase.dll, Bug]
-* Fixed an infinite loop that can occur while resizing a Grid when (a) two row definitions declare a *-height, a MinHeight, and a MaxHeight, (b) neither row's content exceeds the MaxHeight, and (c) the first MinHeight, plus any other fixed or Auto rows, exceeds the Grid's available height (even without considering the second MinHeight).
+* Fixed an infinite loop that can occur while resizing a Grid when (a) two row definitions declare a \*-height, a MinHeight, and a MaxHeight, (b) neither row's content exceeds the MaxHeight, and (c) the first MinHeight, plus any other fixed or Auto rows, exceeds the Grid's available height (even without considering the second MinHeight).
 There's a similar fix for columns and width.
 [442027, PresentationFramework.dll, Bug]
 * WPF Accessibility:High Contrast improvements - WPF applications running in high contrast themes, as well as those interacting with screen readers will see various improvements.
 To enable these changes, set the target framework to 4.7.1 or add "Switch.UseLegacyAccessibilityFeatures=false" to your AppContextSwitchOverrides.
 [447592, PresentationFramework.dll, PresentationCore.dll, Bug]
 * Fixed problem where WPF fails to load resources if two versions of the same assembly are loaded.
 [454391, PresentationFramework.dll, Bug]
-* Fixed ComException in PenIMC_v400 that results in WPF application crashes.
-[463347, PenIMC2_v0400.dll, PenIMC_v0400.dll, Bug]
+* Fixed ComException in PenIMC\_v400 that results in WPF application crashes.
+[463347, PenIMC2\_v0400.dll, PenIMC\_v0400.dll, Bug]
 * On a machine with touch or stylus device, loading a .NET 3.5 WPF application and a .NET 4.x WPF application side-by-side in the same process can result in heap corruption.
 This change fixes this problem allowing side-by-side execution in the same process on touch/stylus enabled devices.
-[377651, PenIMC.dll, PenIMC_v0400.dll, PresentationCore.dll, WindowsBase.dll, Feature]
+[377651, PenIMC.dll, PenIMC\_v0400.dll, PresentationCore.dll, WindowsBase.dll, Feature]
 * Added support for updating visual tree after changing implicit data template.
 [406804, PresentationFramework.dll, Feature]
 * Added ability to tell whether a property value inside a template is a dynamic resource reference.
 [406807, PresentationFramework.dll, Feature]
 * Provided source info for elements in template created by XamlReader.Load [406808, PresentationFramework.dll, Feature]